Dragon-Age-Annual/dragonageannual.art/src/pages/terms-and-conditions.md

 ## Printing at Home

 We welcome purchasers to print at home or at local printers!
-Please note that our caldenar pages are A4 (210 x 297 mm) and our zine pages are A5 (210 x 148 mm) which may not be standard sizing, particularly in the US and Canada.
+Please note that our calendar pages are A4 (210 x 297 mm) and our zine pages are A5 (210 x 148 mm) which may not be standard sizing, particularly in the US and Canada.

 If printing at home, please test a single page first to ensure your printer is